 To find out if you are able to take part in the SEE program, speak to your jobactive provider, DES provider or Centrelink.

 Firstly, they will check whether you are eligible.
 For example, if you are:

 - 15 years and above and looking for full time work *dependant on participation requirements*

 - Registered with Centrelink and receiving an eligible payment

 - Not experiencing challenges that prevent you attending classes

-- An Australian citizen, permanent resident or temporary visa holder currently serving a two year newly arrived resident waiting period (NARWP).
+- An Australian citizen, permanent resident or temporary visa holder currently serving a four year newly arrived resident waiting period (NARWP)

 If you are eligible, your jobactive provider, DES provider or Centrelink will make a referral for you.
 Talk to them about whether part-time or full-time study best suits you.Apply Now